eflautt/ga-data-science/resources/dat-prework.md

         - Test that Anaconda and Python were installed correctly.
 For example, on a Mac you can by open a Terminal window and type `ipython notebook`.
 If successful, in a few moments, your browser should open to a window titled "Jupyter."

 ### Start Practicing
-Here are a few resources that will help introduce you to some commonly used syntax and tools.
-Please work through them as needed.
+Here are a few resources that will introduce you to some commonly used concepts and tools.

 1. Complete Codecademy's free ["Learn Python"](https://www.codecademy.com/learn/python) lesson to practice your Python syntax.
     - Bonus Option: Check out [Learn Python the Hard  Way](http://learnpythonthehardway.org/book/) and work through exercises 1-10.